THE MYSTERY DISC #2: PROJECTS

 with an additional part for the vibes.
 In both performances there can be additional passing notes being added to the chords, like the E in bar 6

 of the second example.
-The demo of "I ain't got no heart" is the only demo track with a substantial difference.
-It has an instrumental
+The demo of "I ain't got no heart" is the only demo track with a substantial difference, described below.

 In order to survive the band had to play covers too.
 The three live tracks on